Guide to the Library

-The law library maintains a collection of past exams from many courses and professors.
+The Law Library maintains a collection of past exams from many courses and professors.
 These exams can familiarize you with the types of questions you might expect to see this semester.
 They are available to current law students on InsideLaw.

-The law library has a large collection of study aids to help you understand course readings.
+The Law Library has a large collection of study aids to help you understand course readings.
 Series such as Examples and Explanations, Questions and Answers, and Nutshells can all put legal concepts into easy-to-understand terms.
 Current study aids are available for 3 hours at a time; older editions can be checked out for a week.
-The current study aids are shelved in the active learning area on the 5th floor.
+The current study aids are shelved in the active learning area on the fifth floor.
 Older editions are in the general stacks.
 Use of study aids is first-come, first-served; please only take what you need immediately and return all study aids as soon as you're done so others can also use them.

 A computer lab is available for Georgia State Law students only.
 The computers are Dell PCs with common software programs, such as Microsoft Office and Adobe Acrobat Pro installed.
 Printers are also available nearby.